sarastokes/AOData/docs/CreatingProtocols.md

 end
 ```

 You might notice a this protocol used few functions and properties that weren't defined.
-These are inherited from `aod.core.Protocol`.
+These are inherited from `aod.util.Protocol`.
 For example, several methods are defined for converting between seconds and samples (`obj.sec2samples(sec)`, `obj.samples2sec(samples)`) which use the value you set for `sampleRate`.
 To convert between seconds and the stimulator's timing, there's `obj.sec2pts(sec)` and `obj.pts2sec(pts)` which use your value for `stimRate`.
 There's also a property `totalTime` which calls the function `obj.calculateTotalTime()`.
-See the `aod.core.Protocol` code for more.
+See the `aod.util.Protocol` code for more.

 To create a `Steps` protocol, provide the `ledMaxPowers` and any of the optional arguments if you want to use something other than their default value (defined in the `inputParser` block)...